 We do not share your personal data with any third party for marketing purposes.

-You can ask us to stop sending you marketing messages at any time by clicking the ‘unsubscribed’ link in every marketing email or by emailing us at email@example.com at any time.
+You can ask us to stop sending you marketing messages at any time by clicking the ‘unsubscribe' link in every marketing email or by emailing us at firstname.lastname@example.org at any time.

 Where you opt out of receiving our marketing communications, this will not apply to personal data provided to us as a result of your placing an order, sending through a direct enquiry, contacting us directly, or other transactions.